 Gregg has successfully tried cases in numerous counties throughout the state including Middlesex, Union, Essex and Somerset Counties.
-In 2011 alone, Gregg secured millions of dollars for his clients in jury verdicts and settlements.
-This was headlined by a jury verdict in June 2011 where Gregg obtained an award of nearly 3 million dollars for a client injured in a collision with a tractor-trailer.
+Gregg has secured millions of dollars for his clients in jury verdicts and settlements.

-For the better part of the last decade Gregg has fought tirelessly to protect the rights of the injured and to secure the largest compensation packages from the insurance companies for their injuries.
+For the better part of the last two decades, Gregg has fought tirelessly to protect the rights of the injured and to secure the largest compensation packages from the insurance companies for their injuries.

 Gregg graduated with honors from Rutgers College in 2000.
 Thereafter, Gregg worked in the private sector prior to studying at Seton Hall School of Law.
 In 2005, Gregg graduated at the top of his class from Seton Hall.
 After law school, Gregg clerked in the Essex County Superior Court for the Honorable James S. Rothschild Jr. J.S.C.

-Gregg is a member in good standing and is licensed to practice law in: The State of New Jersey; The State of New York and The United States District Court-District of New Jersey.
+Gregg is a member in good standing and is licensed to practice law in: The State of New Jersey and The United States District Court-District of New Jersey.

 Angie Kandil, Esq.